The siren at the Upwey Fire Station is used 3 ways;

 RADIO:

 ABC Radio Melbourne 774 provides regular updates during emergencies like floods, bushfires and cyclones.
+Check for the local ABC radio when travelling in other states.

 For other sources of information visit https://em-public-web-prod.public.em.vic.gov.au/